httpwg/http-extensions/draft-ietf-httpbis-resumable-upload.md

 ### Offset {#upload-offset}

-The offset is the number of bytes from the representation data that have been received, either during the creation of the upload resource ({{upload-creation}}) and by appending to it ({{upload-appending}}).
+The offset is the number of bytes from the representation data that have been processed, either during the creation of the upload resource ({{upload-creation}}) and by appending to it ({{upload-appending}}).
 The offset can be retrieved from the upload resource ({{offset-retrieving}}) and is required when appending representation data ({{upload-appending}}) to synchronize the client and resource regarding the amount of transferred representation data.

+The offset reflects application-level processing for the upload.
+Data may have been delivered and acknowledged at the transport layer without yet being reflected in the offset.

-Representation data received by the upload resource cannot be removed again and, therefore, the offset MUST NOT decrease.
+Representation data processed by the upload resource cannot be removed again and, therefore, the offset MUST NOT decrease.
 If the server loses any part of the state, it MUST deactivate the upload resource and reject further interaction with it.

 The `Upload-Offset` request and response header field conveys the offset. `Upload-Offset` is an Item Structured Header Field ({{STRUCTURED-FIELDS}}).
 Its value is a non-negative Integer ({{Section 3.3.1 of STRUCTURED-FIELDS}}) and indicates the current offset as viewed by the message sender.
 Other values MUST cause the entire header field to be ignored.

-The `Upload-Offset` header field in responses serves as an acknowledgement of the received representation data and as a guarantee that no retransmission of it will be necessary.
+The `Upload-Offset` header field in responses serves as an acknowledgement of the processed representation data and as a guarantee that no retransmission of it will be necessary.
 Clients can use this guarantee to free resources associated to transferred representation data.

 ### Completeness {#upload-complete}